ONLINE at SOUTHERN MISS

 Reason for Policy/Purpose

-This policy is required for the effective communication of university policies regarding Eagle Online Learning.
+This policy is required for the effective communication of university policies regarding Online Learning at Southern Miss.

 Who Needs to Know This Policy

 All members of The University of Southern Mississippi community